 When Are Punitive Damages Available?

-What are punitive damages and what purpose do they serve?
-When are they available in a personal injury case?
-Mark Wham address the issue of punitive damages in Texas in the video below.
+When are punitive damages available?
+What are they and what purpose do they serve?
+In this video, Mark Wham address the issue of punitive damages in Texas.
 Wham and Rogers, PLLC – The Woodlands and Spring, Tx Board Certified Injury Lawyers (832) 592-1108.
 Punitive damages are sometimes awarded to discourage reckless behavior.
 For example, any person who makes a reckless decision to drive while intoxicated, or to drive several miles per hour over the speed limit is putting us all in danger.
 When one reckless individual or entity is forced to pay punitive damages, then we are all safer because a message has been sent.
 Punitive damages tell the community at large that certain conduct will not be tolerated.
 A large monetary fine or penalty will force others to think about other ways to conduct business without engaging in that kind of behavior.
 Free Consultation (832) 592-1108 If you have been injured in an accident and would like to speak to an attorney, then give us a call at (832) 592-1108.
 We help auto accident victims, 18-wheeler accident victims, clients who have been victims of a wrongful death action, and all serious injury victims.
 Our Recent Articles Colossus Software & Injury Claims Texas Good Samaritan Law Houston Daycare Accident Lawyer

 Personal Injury Protection Coverage in Texas